Previous Page Next Page

 • It is not expired.

-If an operation employee or foster parent administers any medication to a child under circumstances other than those described above, the intake specialist assesses an intake or an I&R RCL Standards Compliance.
-If the child suffered any serious negative effects from the medication (for examples, seizures), the intake specialist assesses an intake for PHAB.
-If the child does not sustain any or has only minor effects (such as drowsiness), the intake specialist assesses an I&R RCL Standards Compliance.
+If an operation employee or foster parent administers any medication to a child under circumstances other than those described above, the intake specialist completes an intake or an I&R RCL Standards Compliance.
+If the child suffered any serious negative effects from the medication (such as seizures), the intake specialist completes an intake for physical abuse.
+If the child does not sustain any or has only minor effects (such as drowsiness), the intake specialist completes an I&R RCL Standards Compliance.

-Residential Child Care Investigations (RCCI) does not have jurisdiction to investigate abuse, neglect, or exploitation of a victim who is 18 years old or older and resides in a facility regulated by Residential Child Care Regulation (RCCR).
+Residential Child Care Investigations (RCCI) does not have jurisdiction to investigate abuse, neglect, or exploitation of a victim who is 18 years old or older and who resides in a facility regulated by Residential Child Care Regulation (RCCR) at the time of the incident.

 The intake specialist uses the table below to determine jurisdiction and assessment based on the victim’s age and disability status in an RCCR setting.
 The intake specialist designates the oldest person who is a victim as the oldest victim (OV) even if the victim is at least 18 years old at the time of the report.